Norwegian Colorectal Cancer Registry

 Colorectal cancer is the second most frequent form of cancer in Norway for both sexes combined.
 The proportion of patients who survive the disease remains stable and indicates that treatment is good.

-This annual report includes all patients with colon and rectal cancer in all stages for the period 2015–2024.
+This annual report includes all patients with colon and rectal cancer in all stages for the period 2015–2025.
 The reference group for the Norwegian colorectal cancer registry has defined quality indicators relevant for this group of patients accompanied by target levels.
+Results are summarized and graded according to level of target achievement (high, moderate, or low).
 See figure 1.1 and 1.3 for an overview of national quality indicators and results.
 The results for the quality indicators are presented in chapter 2.

 Summary colon cancer

-The quality indicators for colon cancer show that eight indicators reach the target for optimal achievement and one indicators show a moderate level of achievement.
-The reporting rate for clinical reports are 84,7 % for diagnostic work-up and 92,2 % for surgery reports.
+The reporting rate for clinical reports are 88,6 % for diagnostic work-up and 93,7 % for surgery reports.
 The quality goal for reporting to the registry is set at 80 %.
-It is still important to continue improving the completeness, even if we achieve the quality goals.
+It is still important to continue improving the completeness, even though we achieved the quality goals.

 Summary rectal cancer